 2013 Mitsubishi Lancer Review

-While the 2013 Mitsubishi Lancer’s higher trims impress with powerful engines and outstanding handling, reviewers are disappointed with the cheap interior materials, low fuel economy ratings and meager cargo space that plague all Lancer models.
+While the 2013 Mitsubishi Lancer’s higher trims impress test drivers with powerful engines and outstanding handling, they are disappointed with the cheap interior materials, low fuel economy ratings and meager cargo space that plague all Lancer models.

-Reviewers say the five-seat 2013 Lancer has spacious front and rear seats, but they mention that the front seats don’t have enough cushioning and that rear visibility is poor.
-Test drivers add that the cabin’s design is boring and that its materials are very cheap.
-The Lancer also lacks standard features such as air conditioning, a USB port and Bluetooth that are standard on many of its rivals.
+Automotive journalists say the five-seat Mitsubishi Lancer has spacious front and rear seats, but they mention that the front seats don’t have enough cushioning and that rear visibility is poor.
+They add that the cabin’s design is boring and that its materials are very cheap.
+The 2013 Lancer also lacks standard features such as air conditioning, a USB port and Bluetooth that are standard on many of its rivals.
 Reviewers say that cargo space in both the sedan and hatchback models is only decent for the class, though they do like that the hatchback’s opening is large, which makes loading items easier.

 - "If you look toward the top end of the Lancer lineup, there are some interesting attributes, such as all-wheel drive and a pair of feisty engines that are available.
 But the entry and midlevel trims -- the ones most folks in this segment actually buy -- are merely average, notably in key areas such as performance and fuel economy.
 Moreover, they are below average in a few others, like powertrain refinement, interior quality and trunk capacity." -- Edmunds